 Small loans are not specifically authorized, and small loans with interest in excess of 18% are prohibited in the state of Vermont, thus being defacto prohibited by the rate cap.
 Vermont does not regulate all financial institutions within the state.
-However, any and all complaints should be directed to the Department of Banking.
-The complaint form is downloadable, in PDF Format, So Adobe Reader will be needed.
-Since the state of Vermont does not regulate all entities, you may be required to report a complaint in the state a payday loan company is headquartered and registered in.
+However, any and all complaints should be directed to the Department of Financial Regulation.

 Payday loans in Washington State are legal, as long as the lender has a small loan endorsement on their Check Cashing license, not to amount to more than $700.
 Complaints concerning payday loans in Washington State should be directed to Consumer Services, part of the Department of Financial Services.
 Complaints can be submitted via online form, or downloaded in PDF, or called in over the phone, at 360-902-8811 or 1-877-RING DFI (1-877-746-4334).

 Payday lending in Wisconsin is legal, and has no cap on the amount, and no specified rate cap.
 Complaints concerning payday lenders or payday loans in the state of Wisconsin should be directed to the Department of Financial Institutions.
 The complaint form, located here, can be either completed and submitted online, or downloaded in PDF form, completed and mailed in with any other relevant documents.